sca-research/uELMO/README.md

 Despite the realistic RTL source code for Cortex M0 is not available (ARM provided an obfuscated version for academic usage), for Cortex M3, ARM provides a readable version for academic/education purpose.
 The M3 leakage simulator [MAPS](https://link.springer.com/chapter/10.1007%2F978-3-319-89641-0_5) was built on the knowledge of this HDL code.
 Although there is no guarantee any M3 core or M0 core on the market must follow the same design, for some instructions, the pipeline registers convention is actually quite different from what ELMO predicted.
 Since all extensions did not update the pipeline register assignments made in ELMO, they share the same short-come when ELMO failed to predict the micro-architectural data flow.

-## Meet $\mu$ELMO
+## Meet &#956ELMO
-As the name suggests, $\mu$ELMO aims at taking the leakage-relevant micro-architecture features into account.
+As the name suggests, &#956ELMO aims at taking the leakage-relevant micro-architecture features into account.
 Unlike MAPS, we insist our tool be a grey-box one, where the accurate HDL source of the design is not given.
 Considering that:
 - ARM only reveals one Cortex M3 and one (obfuscated) Cortex M0.
 The source code for other cores is not given for now.
 - Even for the given Cortex M3, there is no guarantee that ARM has only one universal design.
 Both the manufacturers and ARM themselves might use a different version in off-the-shelf products.
 - In a RISC-V platform, the manufacturers can still customise their architecture.
 The ISA is open-sourced, but the core design is not necessarily the same.